haproxy/haproxy/doc/lua-api/index.rst

     It is forbidden to alter the Channels buffer from HTTP contexts.
 So only :js:func:`Channel.input`, :js:func:`Channel.output`,
     :js:func:`Channel.may_recv`, :js:func:`Channel.is_full` and
-    :js:func:`Channel.is_resp` can be called from an HTTP conetext.
+    :js:func:`Channel.is_resp` can be called from a HTTP context.

   All the functions provided by this class are available in the **sample-fetches**, **actions** and **filters** contexts.
 For **filters**,